-- The county superintendent shall maintain responsibility for the fiscal oversight of each school district in his or her county [E.C.
-1240(b)]. - The county superintendent is not responsible for the fiscal oversight of the community II. colleges in the county; however, he or she may perform financial services on behalf of those community colleges [E.C.
+- I. The county superintendent of schools shall maintain responsibility for the fiscal oversight of each school district in his or her county [E.C.
+1240(b)]. - II.
+The county superintendent is not responsible for the fiscal oversight of the community colleges in the county; however, the county superintendent may perform financial services on behalf of those community colleges [E.C.
 1240(l)(4)].